SDFIdk/ea-modelling-tools-javascript/src/README.md

 For .eapx files, see
 [the LIKE operator in Microsoft Jet SQL](https://docs.microsoft.com/en-us/previous-versions/office/developer/office2000/aa140015(v=office.10)#the-like-operator)
 Note that an asterisk (*) in a regex must be escaped with a backslash.
 So use `xyz\*` instead of `xyz*` to export all script groups that have a name starting with xyz.

-## eamt-scripts

-### link-the-type-on-attributes-to-a-type-in-the-model

-Purpose: change types to types found in the model.